Kamahl19/react-starter/README.md

 ## Test app

-Run `npm test` to launch the test runner in the interactive watch mode.
+Run `npm run test` to launch the test runner in the interactive watch mode.
 See [Vitest docs](https://vitest.dev/) for more information.

 ## Prettier